 1986 - US suspends its Anzus obligations towards New Zealand.

-1996 - Under new electoral system, number of Maori MPs rises from six to 15.
+1996 - Under new proportional representation electoral system, number of Maori MPs rises from six to 15.

-1997 - After leadership challenge, Bolger resigns and Jenny Shipley becomes New Zealand's first woman prime minister.
+1997 - James Bolger resigns after leadership challenge, and Jenny Shipley becomes New Zealand's first woman prime minister.

 1998 - Waitangi Tribunal orders government to return confiscated land in Turangi Township to its Maori owners.

 1999 - New Zealand troops join a UN peacekeeping force in East Timor.

 1999 - Labour Party wins election.
 Helen Clark becomes prime minister.

 2004 May - Intense debate over proposed bill to nationalise sea bed.
 Maori protesters say bill would infringe ancestral rights.
 Government survives no-confidence vote.

 2007 October - Police arrest 17 people in anti-terror raids.
 Prosecutors accuse Maori activists of planning a violent campaign against the country's white majority.

 2008 November - John Key leads the centre-right National Party to victory in a general election.